LiveOrDevTrying/IdentityServer4-Angular-.NET-5-WebAPI-Boilerplate/README.md

               options.ClientSecret = "";
           });
       ```
+    * In production, you will need to change these Uris to match the domain / Uri where the [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) server and [Asp.NET 5 WebAPI](https://dotnet.microsoft.com/apps/aspnet/apis) are hosted.
   * **Twitter**
     * Login to the [Twitter Developer Portal](https://developer.twitter.com/) and create a new project and a new app in the project.
-Under the details for the app, add in under `callback urls` the callback Uri for your [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) server (e.g. for development, http://localhost:5000/signin-twitter or https://localhost:5001/signin-twitter).
+Under the details for the app, add in under `callback urls` the appropriate Uri for your [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) server (e.g. for development, http://localhost:5000/signin-twitter or https://localhost:5001/signin-twitter).
 Click on `Keys and Token` under the title of the app on the App details page, and under `Consumer Keys`, create a new `API Key & Secret`.
 Make note of the `api key` and `app secret` - you will need these in the next step.
     * In the [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) server project **Startup.cs** `ConfigureServices()` method, uncomment the following lines and add in the `api key` (as **Consumer Key**) and `api secret` (as **Client Secret**) you retrieved in the previous step:

       ``` c#